Rippley777/obs-notes/Programming/Typescript & JS/React/Popular Tools.md

 - **React Query**: A powerful tool for fetching, caching, and updating asynchronous data in React applications.
 It reduces the need to manage server state in your client-side application.

 - **Formik**: A library that helps with building and managing forms in React.
 It handles form state, validation, and submission, making form handling much easier.
+    **React Virtual**: This tool offers utilities for virtualizing scrollable elements in React applications, which is particularly useful for improving the performance of large lists and tables.
+**React Location**: This is a modern router for React.
+It provides several features for query management and asynchronous data loading that are essential for building complex single-page applications.
 - **Testing Libraries**:

     - **Jest**: A testing framework that works well with React for running unit tests.